Seeing error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch couldn’t close.

-It’s best to allow a professional like one from Service Experts Heating & Air Conditioning in Columbus handle repairing or replacing this part.
+It’s best to allow a professional like one from Stevenson Service Experts in Columbus handle repairing or replacing this part.
 Our technicians are ACE certified, which means they’re ready to fix a furnace error like this one.

 We want you to be fully happy with our furnace repair in Columbus.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to help the system to run at different speeds—and be more efficient.
 These switches also guarantee your furnace runs safely and vents extraneous gases from the heat exchanger.